Ninth Circuit: Anti-Gay Laws Presumed Unconstitutional

 The middle level of scrutiny is “heightened” or “intermediate” scrutiny, which traditionally applied to laws discriminating along lines of gender or illegitimacy.
 Heightened scrutiny requires the government to show that the law’s classification serves an important state interest and that the law is at least substantially related to serving that interest.

 The Ninth Circuit jury-selection decision added sexual orientation to the classifications subject to heightened scrutiny.
 According to the Ninth, the U.S. Supreme Court’s examination of the justifications for DOMA and its impact on gay people amounted to a heightened scrutiny analysis, even though the high court never explicitly stated that it was using this level of analysis.

 Under the SmithKline Beecham decision, any law that classifies individuals by sexual orientation is now subject to heightened scrutiny within the Ninth Circuit.
 As noted, courts outside this circuit may choose to follow the rationale, too.

-But the losing party in the Ninth Circuit decision, Abbott Laboratories, may ask the court to hear the case en banc (with a full court) or appeal the decision to the U.S. Supreme Court (which doesn't have to take the case).
-If the Supreme Court takes up the appeal, it would have the opportunity to explicitly confirm—or deny—that heightened scrutiny is the correct standard for laws classifying people based on sexual orientation.
+If the Supreme Court were to take up the issue, it would have the opportunity to explicitly confirm—or deny—that heightened scrutiny is the correct standard for laws classifying people based on sexual orientation.